A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 This summary will upset many people, especially those trained as children to fear World Peace and block it as adults.

 This text is radically revolutionary and at odds with orthodoxy, as am I. According to Learner, the most admirable nationalist patriot is not much more than a jumped-up Crip or Blood who claims supremacy by flashing his idiot gang signs; from a cosmopolitan point of view, an armed and dangerous warmonger on probation.
-The pacifist devotee who claims moral superiority over the average guy, will achieve no better outcome than he (since he is lying to himself — at least the average warmonger is an honest monster).
+If a pacifist devotee claims moral superiority over the average guy, the former will achieve no better outcome than the latter (since this former is lying to himself — at least the average warmonger is an honest monster).

 To achieve peace, we must understand how much we fear it, how completely our institutions are averse to it and how thoroughly our current thoughts and actions thwart it.
 Whether we call ourselves warriors or lovers of peace; whether we’re young or old, rich or poor, learned or ignorant, pious or not; whether our institutions appear benign and sacred to us, or just mediocre or infernally bad; regardless of our identity position.
 Every institution, every down-home cliché, every cultural checkpoint will have to be taken by frontal assault and cleared hand-to-hand in this intellectual Stalingrad.
 No-one and nothing will be spared.